The Best Hotels to Book in Stratford-upon-Avon

 Trace the life and work of William Shakespeare in his birthplace and then start exploring the many restaurants, bars and theatres of this pretty Tudor town in England, UK.

 Stratford-upon-Avon will forever be known as the birthplace – and final resting place – of arguably the most famous writer ever to put quill to paper, William Shakespeare.
-Charting The Bard’s journey is a must while you’re here, whether that’s visiting his childhood home and the home of Anne Hathaway (Shakespeare’s wife) or seeing modern interpretations of his plays at the Royal Shakespeare Company’s three theatres.
+Charting the Bard’s journey is a must while you’re here, whether that’s visiting his childhood home and the home of Anne Hathaway (Shakespeare’s wife) or seeing modern interpretations of his plays at the Royal Shakespeare Company’s three theatres.
 But it’s not all about Will in Stratford, as it’s known locally.
 For contemporary culture, try the kooky MAD (Mechanical Art and Design) Museum and the even kookier Magic Alley, a shop and “magic emporium” with an interactive treasure trail that Harry Potter fans will love.
 For those wanting to venture out of town, Warwick Castle and the impossibly beautiful Cotswolds are within easy reach.
-Below, we’ve selected Stratford-upon-Avon’s best hotels, bookable now with Culture Trip.
+Below, we’ve selected the best places to stay in Stratford-upon-Avon.

 Get a taste of the town’s history as soon as you step into your hotel, by staying at this handsome venue that dates back to 1798.
 The courtyard is a big draw here for anyone wanting to dine al fresco or perhaps just enjoy a glass of something from the hotel’s vast and carefully selected wine list.
 Some stylishly decorated rooms even have roll-top baths, and the on-site bistro serves everything from breakfast to French classics to Sunday lunch, plus cocktails (all the Champagne Cocktails feature Hotel du Vin’s own champagne).
 As you’re in the heart of Stratford, you only need to step out of the front door to start sightseeing.